alexander-pick/MKMTool/README.md

 + Error logging is now more systematic, you can find all errors in the error_log.txt, separated for each individual run of MKMTool and with more precise description
 + Added the option to use different price factor for the average price when worldwide search is used for price update (there is a separate slider for it now)
 + The main window can now be enlarged
++ The number of API calls you sent to MKM is now displayed on the bottom of the window along the maximum number of calls you are allowed.
+When the limit is reached, MKMTool will no longer send any requests to MKM until you restart MKMTool or new day has passed (MKM resets the counter on 0:00 CET).
+The number of calls comes directly from MKM (they send it with each call), so it is 100% reliable.
+When you have only 50 calls remaining, the text will turn red to warn you.

 9.2.2019 (by Tomas Janak)
 + Fixed "Bad Request 400" error when working with more than 100 items (partially by Ramiro Aparicio) after API changes announced on 6.2.2019
 + Mint condition is treated as Near Mint when looking for similar items